particle-iot/docs/src/content/reference/device-os/firmware.md

 ## Input/Output

+Additional information on which pins can be used for which functions is available on the [pin information page](/reference/hardware/pin-info).

 ### pinMode()

 `pinMode()` configures the specified pin to behave either as an input (with or without an internal weak pull-up or pull-down resistor), or an output.